Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

-\end{assumption} The assumption concerning $\beta$ can be weaken in particular situations when we just need an integration property. \begin{assumption} The function $\Gamma_\td:\mathbb{R}\to\mathbb{R}$ defined by
+\end{assumption} This assumption can be weakened.
+Because condition \eqref{assum22-1} concerns the indefinite integral of the drift term $\alpha(\cdot,\cdot)$ with respect to the space variable, classical drift terms such as constant functions do not satisfy it.
+It is thus important to propose another type of condition: the existence of an upper bound is replaced by an integration property.
+Such a condition is in particular satisfied by constant functions $\alpha(\cdot,\cdot)$. \begin{assumption} The function $\Gamma_\td:\mathbb{R}\to\mathbb{R}$ defined by:

-with $\beta$ introduced in \eqref{eq:def:beta-gamma} is integrable: $\Gamma_\td\in L^1(\mathbb{R})$. \end{assumption} Assumption \ref{assum21}, \ref{assum22} and \ref{assum23} essentially concern the simulation of $Y_\td$, $\td$ being a fixed time value.
-If we are rather interested in the first passage time through the level $L$, we shall focus our attention on the space subset $]-\infty,L]$. \begin{assumption} The function $\gamma$ defined in \eqref{eq:def:beta-gamma} is non negative and satisfies: there exists a constant $\kappa$ s.t.
+with $\beta$ introduced in \eqref{eq:def:beta-gamma}, is integrable: $\Gamma_\td\in L^1(\mathbb{R})$. \end{assumption} If $\beta$ satisfies Assumption \ref{assum22}, then the corresponding function $\Gamma_\td$ is integrable with respect to the Gaussian measure in the sense of Assumption \ref{assum23}.
+Assumptions \ref{assum21}, \ref{assum22} and \ref{assum23} essentially concern the simulation of $Y_\td$, where $\td$ is a fixed time.
+If we are rather interested in the first passage time through level $L$, we shall focus the proposed attention on the space subset $]-\infty,L]$. \begin{assumption} The function $\gamma$ defined in \eqref{eq:def:beta-gamma} is nonnegative and satisfies the following: there exists a constant $\kappa$ s.t.: